 All the Tasty Trekkers have always been avid outdoorsmen and are not afraid of a mental or physical challenge like this one.

 As Landey put it, “This is basically a test for myself set by me.”
 Damienmarc said, “I have always enjoyed traveling as it allows me to gain new experience and understanding, but this was a chance to do something epic with my brother.
-Also I couldn't give up a chance to possibly be the oungest person (that we know of) to complete the trail.”
+Also, I couldn’t give up a chance to possibly be the youngest person (that we know of) to complete the trail.”